 Donna Burns grew up as a pioneer on 500 acres owned by her grandfather at the Salton Sea.
 Her Mom, Helen Burns, began selling beverages and snacks out of a plywood shack.
 Within a decade, Helen’s fledging business had become an entertainment destination.
 Helen wrote a book, started a newspaper and held dances, festivals, skits and contests.
 She was the unofficial leader of the community.
 But as the popularity of the sea declined, and after Helen died, the magic of those years was in danger of being forgotten.

 Joshua trees are survivors.
 The twisty desert trees have been a keystone of the Mojave Desert plant community since before humans settled North America, and they’ve been important to the people and animals that have called the desert home.
 Now, however, warming climates threaten Joshua trees with environmental change occurring faster than they can adapt on their own.
 To help ensure they survive the next century, the Joshua Tree Genome Project is developing the genomic data to identify genes that help Joshua trees survive extreme climate conditions, and to assess the adaptability of Joshua tree populations for conservation planning.
 He will describe the basic science behind the work, and outline the Genome Project’s plans to help conserve one of California’s most distinctive and iconic species.

-Presented by the Desert Lecture Collaborative
+Zoom Lectures are brought to you by the Desert Lecture Collaborative